 Expenses and Funds

-When the faculty approved Honors Thesis Research, they also approved the establishment of a small fund of money to defray some of the costs of research.
-They did not want promising candidates to be prevented by financial considerations from pursuing honors research.
-Neither did they believe that the School should pay all of the costs involved in pursuit of an elective honor.
-Funds are available to assist with some expenses, among them: travel and duplicating costs.
+A small fund of money is available to assist with some of the costs of research, including travel and duplicating costs.
 The Academic Standards Committee reviews requests for these funds and decides upon equitable allocations based on estimates before the expenses are incurred.

 Signatures and Approvals

-The Honors Thesis Research proposal submitted to the Academic Standards and Scholarships Committee should be accompanied by the Honors Thesis Signature Form which has the signatures of the applicant, the supervising faculty member, and the Chairperson of the faculty member's department.
-Those signatures attest to the common understanding of the signatories concerning the scope of the study, the commitments of time necessary to complete and to supervise the research, and the faculty member's judgment that the applicant has the ability to complete the proposed study in a satisfactory manner.
+The Honors Thesis Research proposal submitted to the Academic Standards and Scholarships Committee should be accompanied by the Honors_Thesis_Signature_Form.doc (DOC, 19 KB) which has the signatures of the applicant, the supervising faculty member, and the Chairperson of the faculty member's department.
+Those signatures attest to the signatories' common understanding of the scope of the study, the commitments of time necessary to complete and to supervise the research, and the faculty member's judgment that the applicant has the ability to complete the proposed study in a satisfactory manner.

 Grades and Eligibility

-Undergraduate students completing their Junior year with a 3.7 cumulative gpa at the end of the spring term are eligible to request candidacy for Graduation with Honors and to propose Honors Thesis Research.
-Students accepted to candidacy are required to maintain this standard during both of the semesters in which they are conducting research and writing the thesis.
-If a candidate drops below 3.7, eligibility for Graduation with Honors ends; the supervising Faculty member must then determine if the research done to that point is sufficient to qualify for four credits per semester of Independent Study (ILR 4990).
+Candidates for Graduation with Honors are required to maintain a minimum gpa of 3.7 during both of the semesters in which they are conducting research and writing the thesis.
+If a candidate drops below 3.7, eligibility for Graduation with Honors ends.
+The supervising Faculty member must then determine if the research done to that point is sufficient to qualify for four credits per semester of Independent Study (ILR 4990).